Bridge to an Unexplored World

 The Bridge Camera Helped in Exploring the Unexplored World

-- Pick up from my experience of using a point-and-shoot camera, which gave me the confidence that I was not starting from scratch
+- Leverage my experience of using a point-and-shoot camera.
+This gave me the confidence that I was not starting from scratch.

-- Understand the basics of photography – aperture, ISO, shutter speed or exposure triangle; focal length; white balance; shutter speed
+- Understand the basics of photography – aperture, ISO, shutter speed or exposure triangle, etc.

-- While the camera had operations quite similar to that of a DSLR, it did not require too much technical know-how of operating a DSLR – quite a bit of those functions were sort of ‘ready-to-use’
+- The camera had operations quite similar to that of a DSLR.
+But, it did not require too much technical know-how of operating a DSLR.
+Quite a bit of those functions were sort of ‘ready-to-use’.

-- Have the freedom to explore different genres of photography without having to worry about the technicalities – something I needed to discover the photographer within
+- Gave the freedom to explore different genres of photography.
+I did not have to worry about the technicalities – it allowed me to discover the photographer within.

 Another thing that I learnt using a bridge camera was how its capabilities were limited in comparison to a DSLR.
 For an instance, I realized that the camera could not take exposure longer than 8 seconds.
-Discovering such kind of shortcomings in features further helped in understanding techniques of taking different kind of photographs, as well as realizing my creative inclinations towards various genres of photography.
+Discovering such kind of shortcomings in features further helped in understanding techniques of taking different kind of photographs.
+This also helped become aware of my creative inclinations towards various genres of photography.

-I continued using the Fujifilm camera for about 6 months before reaching the conclusion that I must graduate to using a DSLR and actually get to making the kind of photographs I wanted to make.
-This exploratory process also brought clarity in terms of which genre of photography I wanted to pursue more, and what specific features to look for when I decided to buy a DSLR.
-I really enjoyed using my bridge camera, for it helped me discover the potential photographer in me without feeling overwhelmed with complex concepts and techniques.
-It helped me cross the bridge to the unexplored world of photography that I could call home for the creative in me.
+I continued using the Fujifilm camera for about 6 months.
+Then I reached the conclusion that I must graduate to a DSLR, and make the kind of photographs I envisioned.
+This exploratory process also brought clarity in terms of which genre of photography I wanted to pursue more.
+What specific features to look for in a DSLR when deciding to buy one.
+I really enjoyed using my bridge camera for it helped me discover the potential photographer in me.
+It allowed me to learn complex concepts and techniques without feeling overwhelmed.
+It helped me cross the bridge to the unexplored world of photography.
+The place that I call home for the creative in me.